New Orleans Emergency Medical Services: Emergency Medical Surge Unit

 In February, 2010, New Orleans EMS acquired a medical ambulance bus (MAB) from Sartin Services, Inc. The MAB was named Emergency Medical Surge Unit (EMSU)-1 and has the capacity to transport 18 patients on stretchers and litters and 2 wheelchair patients, as well as six emergency medical technicians or paramedics.
 EMSU-1 was introduced to the public during the New Orleans Saints Super Bowl XLIV Championship Parade on February 9, 2010.

 EMSU-1 saw extensive use as an on site treatment unit in support of the Rock 'n' Roll Mardi Gras Marathon, serving to greatly expand the ability and capacity of New Orleans EMS, and allowing on site delivery of acute medical care by emergency physicians and personnel.

 Community Outreach Program

-The Community Outreach Program of New Orleans EMS is focused on "preventative health and safety education for the citizens of Orleans Parish.
-The overall goal is to develop and implement interactive programs to aid in the mission of saving lives.
-New Orleans EMS believes that prevention is key in this mission, and strives to supply the public with the knowledge and tools necessary to stay safe and healthy."
+The Community Outreach Program of New Orleans EMS is focused on "preventative health and safety education for the citizens of Orleans Parish".

 The Community Outreach Program teaches children safety and awareness through the T.A.S.K (Teaching Awareness and Safety to Kids) in child care centers, schools, and community centers.
 The Community Outreach Program is developing a program to target senior citizens and those with limited mobility and provide education and resources regarding environmental modification and fall prevention.
 Emergency medical technicians and paramedics with New Orleans EMS also mentor local students and teach public cardiopulmonary resuscitation and first aid classes.